 When war broke out Myers was 36, too old for active duty.
 Nevertheless he spent a productive war.
 His wide knowledge of Europe was useful to the National War Aims Committee on which he served from 1917 until the end of the war.
 In 1918, he was seconded to the staff in Downing Street for two years.
 For his important contribution to the nation's affairs Wallis Myers was awarded the C.B.E.

 The post-war period at Wimbledon saw a sudden surge in interest as a flood of new overseas stars appeared.
 It was during this period that an idea began to crystallise in the mind of Wallis Myers.
 According to the recollection of the late Ted Tinling, the idea had developed out of earnest conversations between Myers and Dwight Davis, the donor of the Davis Cup.
-Surely, thought Myers, there should be some way of nurturing and preserving the camaraderie that existed between the young gladiators of so many countries who met in serious but friendly rivalry at tournaments around the world each year.
+Surely, thought Myers, there should be some way of nurturing and preserving the camaraderie that existed between the players who met in serious but friendly rivalry at tournaments around the world each year.
 Another who influenced him in this direction was Lord Balfour, the former Prime Minister (1902-1905).

 So it was that early in November 1924 Myers finally put physical expression to his idea.
 A fortnight before the inaugural meeting, he sent out letters to some 50 British players who had crossed the seas as members of touring teams.
 All that were in London at the time attended a gathering over which Sir Leonard Lyle presided.

 They had all experienced hospitality abroad and were fully in tune with his sentiments as he continued: "The I.C. will compete with no other club.
 It will pay fealty to constitutional authority and will not seek to usurp or overlap the functions of other organisations.
 We should, in principle and in spirit, be a society of players who have toured in and been educated by overseas countries, co-operating in the course of time with offshoots of the parent, which might be founded abroad for the same object.
-Our purposes are social, nonpolitical, of a masonic nature."
+Our purposes are social, nonpolitical."